ebd622/k8s-into/session_5.md

 helm rollback api-demo-chart 2 --dry-run helm rollback api-demo-chart 2
 ```

 ### Trigger deployment change when config changes

 By default, a deployment will not rollout new pods when a configmap changes.

-Some applications read configuration at start up and deployment may need to rollout new pods when a configuration changes. <br/>
-So,when a configmap changes with a new values the pod in will not automatically restart to pick up these changes.
+Some applications read configuration at start up and deployment may need to rollout new pods when a configuration changes.
+But when a configmap changes with a new values - the pod will not automatically restart to pick up these changes.

 We can use Helm's powerful template generation capability to overcome this issue.
-And it allows us to forcefully roll new pods when a configmap changes. <br/>
+It allows us to forcefully rollout  new pods when a configmap changes. <br/>
 With Helm we can trigger a change on deployment that will tell Kubernetes to forcefully rollout new pods and they will pick up the new configmap.

 To trigger a new deployment we need to detect changes on a configmap.
-For this we need to add `annotations` on a deployment object (in the section `spec` related to a replicaset:
+For this we need to add `annotations` on a deployment object (in the section `spec` related to a replicaset):

 ```
     metadata: